 Tags Attributes Description sectionRef Memory layout statement.
 Embeds all sections matching the given name starting at the current cursor address. file Select only sections defined in a linker unit matching the given file name.
 The file name is the simple name without any file separator, e.g. bsp.o or mylink.lsc.
-Link units may be object files within archive nomo units.
-Name of the sections to embed.
-When the name ends with , all sec- name tions starting with the given name are embedded (name completion), except sections that are embedded in another sectionRef using the ex- act name (without completion). symbol Optional.
+Link units may be object files within archive units. name Name of the sections to embed.
+When the name ends with , all sec- tions starting with the given name are embedded (name completion), except sections that are embedded in another sectionRef using the ex- act name (without completion). symbol Optional.
 Only embeds the section targeted by the given symbol.
 This is the only way at link level to embed a specific section whose name is not unique. force Optional.
 Deprecated.
 Replaced by the rootSection tag.
-The only allowed value is true.
+The only 101 00 allowed value is true.
 By default, for compaction, the linker embeds only what is needed.
-Setting this attribute will force the linker to em- bed all sections that appear in all loaded relocatable files, even sec- sort tions that are not targeted by a symbol.
-Optional.
+Setting this attribute will force the linker to em- bed all sections that appear in all loaded relocatable files, even sec- tions that are not targeted by a symbol. sort Optional.
 Specifies that the sections must be sorted in memory.
-The SOFT value can be: - order: the sections must be sorted in memory.
-The input files - name: the sections are sorted by their file names - unit : the sections declared in an object file are grouped and sorted in the order they are declared in the object file 4 Binary section statement.
-Describes the four next raw bytes of the u4 section.
+The value can be: - order: the sections will be in the same order as the input files - name: the sections are sorted by their file names - unit : the sections declared in an object file are grouped and sorted in the order they are declared in the object file u4 Binary section statement.
+Describes the four next raw bytes of the u t section.
 Bytes are organized in the endianness of the target ELF ex- ecutable. value Expression must be resolved to a constant after the full load of the lsc file (32 bits value). file Binary section statement.
 Fills the section with the given expression.
-0:-0 Bytes are organized in the endianness of the target ELF executable. size value Expression defining the number of bytes to be filled.
-Expression must be resolved to a constant after the full load of the lsc varue file (32 bits value). ine (32 bits value).
+1110 Bytes are organized in the endianness of the target ELF executable. size Expression defining the number of bytes to be filled. value Expression must be resolved to a constant after the full load of the lsc file (32 bits value).